sungsoo-ahn/2025/_posts/2025-04-28-permutation-symmetric-nns.md

 \end{aligned}
 $$

-Considering Hessian transpose symmetry, we would additionally have $c_{01}=c_{03}$ and reduce number of free parameters to 5.
-For now, let us assume that multiply among $x_i$ does not commute.
+Considering Hessian transpose symmetry, we would additionally have $c_{01}=c_{03}$ and that reduces number of free parameters to 5.
 The parameterization with 6 parameters has an unrolled circular convolution on the order-2 term.

 $$
 \begin{aligned}